 From Naxos: A very common island hopping package is Naxos-Amorgos.
 Many travelers reach Naxos first by plane or ferry and continue their trip to Amorgos by ferry.
 From Naxos, there are daily ferries and apart from the big ferry companies, there is also the local ferry, “Express Skopelitis” that connects the two islands.

 Other islands: Note that Amorgos is also connected by ferry with numerous other islands.
 For example, you can reach Amorgos from Santorini (the trip lasts 1 hour and 15min).
 You can also reach Amorgos from Mykonos where the ferry trip duration is around 2 hours long.
-Last but not least, the Small Cyclades complex ( Koufonissi, Iraklia, Schinoussa, Donoussa) are also connected daily by ferry with Amorgos.
+Last but not least, the Small Cyclades complex ( Koufonissi, Iraklia, Schinoussa, Donoussa) is also connected daily by ferry with Amorgos.

-- Plori studios are designed for making your vacations an unparalleled authentic experience with respect to the surrounding natural beauty and in harmony with the traditional cycladic architecture
+- Plori studios are designed for making your vacations an unparalleled authentic experience with respect to the surrounding natural beauty and in harmony with the traditional Cycladic architecture

-- Alonistria: A traditional house promising to be your cycladic dream house!
+- Alonistria: A traditional house promising to be your Cycladic dream house!

 - Amorgos Pearls is situated in the center of the Katapola and its elegantly decorated rooms follow the straight lines and curves of the Cycladic architecture

 - Amorgion Hotel: is a true oasis of serenity and relaxation right in the heart of the island in Katapola.